PapirusDevelopmentTeam/papirus-icon-theme/tools/template/README.md

+# NOT USE NOW THIS INSTRUCTION, BECAUSE NOT FINISHED!!!
 # FOR DEVELOPERS and DESIGNERS:
+It's easy :)

+# Steb by Step
+- open template file
+- delete not needed objects
+- draw new objects
+- save file as **ICONNAME_tempp.svg**
+- run scripts for fix colors, styles and clear svg code  (HERE SCRIPTS)
+- for monochrome icons added Papirus Dark version use script (HERE SCRIPT)
+- check your work
+- commit to github

+## KDE color scheme support
-Papirus now support KDE color scheme for actions, devices, places and panel icons
+Papirus now support KDE color scheme for monochrome actions, devices, places and panel icons

 More info about that [here](https://techbase.kde.org/Development/Tutorials/Plasma5/ThemeDetails#Colors)